How to deal with harassment from landlords or agents

 explain your situation to other people, such as the council or the police

-You don't need a written agreement to have tenancy rights, and they continue until you end your tenancy voluntarily or are evicted through the legal process.
+You do not need a written agreement to have tenancy rights.
+They continue until you end your tenancy voluntarily or are evicted through the legal process.

 Landlords must follow a legal eviction process